 Rule 303c.
-(1) A major program change means any of the following:

-- (a) Revision of the program's philosophy, conceptual framework, curriculum, program outcomes, student learning outcomes, or changes that increase the use of simulation more than 10% of the total clinical hours in a program. - (b) Change in primary instruction delivery methods. - (c) Elimination of separate course content for an integrated approach. - (d) A permanent expansion in the number of students served. - (e) Increase or decrease in overall program credits. - (1) (2) A nursing education program shall submit major program changes to the board in writing and shall-the major program changes must be approved by the board before implementation.
-All of the following information shallmust be submitted when requesting approval of a major program change: - (a) A comparative description of the current and proposed program or portion of the program which is proposed for change. - (b) Rationale for the change. - (c) Plans to evaluate the effect of the change. - $\label{eq:continuous} \mbox{(d) $Any $ supporting documents-} \mbox{\bf Documents evidencing support for the requested change}.$ - (3) A minor program change means a change that does not permanently affect the program's philosophy, conceptual framework, program outcomes, student learning outcomes, approved enrollment numbers, increase simulation experiences by more than 10%, change the primary instruction delivery methods, eliminate a separate course content for an integrated approach, permanently expand the number of students served, or increase or decrease the overall program credits.

-- (2) (4) A nursing education program shall submit minor program changes to the department board in writing as notification to the board of nursing before implementation.
-Minor program changes include, but are not limited to, all of the following: - (a) Changing prerequisites, co-requisites, or both. - (b) A temporary expansion of students.
-After 1 year, if the program desires to make the temporary increase in seats permanent, a major program change must be submitted if the temporary expansion of students is desired. pursuant to subrule (1) of this rule. - (c) Separation of 1 course into 2 courses. - (d) Moving a course from 1 semester to another. - (e) Combining 2 courses. - (f) Changing the sequence in which courses are offered. - (5) A nursing education program shall submit all of the following information if requesting approval of a minor program change: - (a) A comparative description of the current and proposed program or portion of the program that is proposed for change. - (b) Rationale for the change. - (c) Plans to evaluate the effect of the change. - (6) If a program closure occurs, the department may grant a temporary seat increase to another program to assist displaced students if the following criteria are met: - (a) Additional seats that are needed are identified. - (b) Documentation that there is sufficient faculty on staff to handle the increase in students is provided. - (c) Documentation that there is sufficient classroom and laboratory space to handle the increase in students is provided. - (d) Documentation from clinical sites that they can handle the increase of students in the program is provided. - (3) (7) The type of program approval, initial or full, under which a program is conducted, shall not be altered when program changes are approved.
+(1) A nursing education program shall submit major program changes to the board in writing and shall be approved by the board before implementation.
+All of the following information shall be submitted when requesting approval of a major program change:

+(a) A comparative description of the current and proposed program or portion of the program which is proposed for change.

+(b) Rationale for the change.

+(c) Plans to evaluate the effect of the change.

+(d) Any supporting documents.

+(2) A nursing education program shall submit minor program changes to the department in writing as notification to the board of nursing before implementation.
+Minor program changes include, but are not limited to, all of the following:

+(a) Changing prerequisites, co-requisites, or both.

+(b) A temporary expansion of students.
+After 1 year, a major program change must be submitted if the temporary expansion of students is desired.

+(c) Separation of 1 course into 2 courses.

+(d) Moving a course from 1 semester to another.

+(e) Combining 2 courses.

+(f) Changing the sequence in which courses are offered.

+(3) The type of program approval, initial or full, under which a program is conducted, shall not be altered when program changes are approved.